-Consultation and interprofessional/interdisciplinary skills Ratings Competency Elements Jul - Oct Nov - Feb Mar - Jun A) De monstrates knowledge and respect for the roles and perspectives of other pro fessions.
+Co Consultation and interprofessional/interdisciplinary skills Ratings Competency Elements Jul - Oct Nov - Feb Mar - Jun A) Der monstrates knowledge and respect for the roles and perspectives of other pro fessions.
 1. Demonstrates knowledge and respect of the roles, beliefs, values, practices and contributions of other professionals, providers, clients, family, and community members 2.
 Represents their professional opinions, encourages others to express their opinions, and works to resolve differences of opinion or conflicts 3.
-Shares and receives information from others in a sensitive manner when authorized by the client and permissible under applicable laws, regulations, policies, and ethical codes B) plies this knowledge in direct or simulated consultation with individuals and their nilies, other health care professionals, interprofessional groups, or systems related nealth and behavior.
-1. Communicates psychological information while working flexibly with others to develop and implement a plan of care 2.
-Integrates behavioral healthcare with other services (e.g., primary and specialty medical ۷. care; rehabilitative, recovery, vocational, residential and social services) 3.
+Shares and receives information from others in a sensitive manner when authorized by the client and permissible under applicable laws, regulations, policies, and ethical codes B) fan olies this knowledge in direct or simulated consultation with individuals and their nilies, other health care professionals, interprofessional groups, or systems related nealth and behavior.
+1. Communicates psychological information while working flexibly with others to develop 1. and implement a plan of care 2.
+Integrates behavioral healthcare with other services (e.g., primary and specialty medical care; rehabilitative, recovery, vocational, residential and social services) 3.
 Delivers care using knowledge of healthcare benefits, coverage limits, utilization management procedures, billing, and reimbursement 4.
 Analyzes and understands problems within organizations and systems from individual, interpersonal, group, and intergroup perspectives 5.
-Recognizes the potential influence of group memberships on the behavior of individuals 6. in organizations and systems 0.
-7. Responds appropriately to problems within organizations and systems given their role Forms effective consultative relationships 8.
-Clarifies and refines referral questions and consultation goals 0.
-Ciarries and refines referral questions and consultation goals Overall Rating for this Competency Category
+Recognizes the potential influence of group memberships on the behavior of individuals in organizations and systems 6.
+Responds appropriately to problems within organizations and systems given their role 7.
+Forms effective consultative relationships 8.
+Clarifies and refines referral questions and consultation goals Overall Rating for this Competency Category